JeffersonLab/wave/README.md

 ```

 ## Test
-Manual tests can be manually run on a local workstation using:
+Manual tests can be run on a local workstation using:
 ```
 docker compose -f build.yml up
 ```